Abasz/ESPRowingMonitor/docs/custom-ble-services.md

 Settings (UUID: 54e15528-73b5-4905-9481-89e5184a3364)
 ```

-Uses Notify to broadcast and allow Read the current settings (which may be extended in the future) as an array of consecutive bytes.
-It notifies when a setting is changed.
+Uses Read and Notify to expose the current settings, and sends a Notify whenever a setting changes.

 Currently the Notify/Read includes the following data: